 To assure that the child had learned the rime-onset of the word explicitly and unambiguously, she would need to spell each of the words before moving on.
-[Spell means either oral letter name spelling or written spelling.
-This is an essential part of the spell-to-read approach.
+[Spell means, either oral letter name spelling or written spelling.
+This is an essential part of the approach.
 DP] (58)